Web mapping: Static web maps

 Static web pages are view only without animation or interactivity.
+These maps were often used before technological advancements allowed the user to interact.
 These files are created once, often manually, and infrequently updated.
 Typical graphics formats for static web maps are PNG, JPEG, GIF, or TIFF (e.g., drg) for raster files, SVG, PDF or SWF for vector files.
 These include scanned paper maps not designed as screen maps.
 Paper maps have a much higher resolution and information density than typical computer displays of the same physical size, and might be unreadable when displayed on screens at the wrong resolution.

 Web GIS in the cloud

 Various companies now offer web mapping as a cloud based software as a service.
 These service providers allow users to create and share maps by uploading data to their servers (cloud storage).
 The maps are created either by using an in browser editor or writing scripts that leverage the service providers API's.

-Evolving paper cartography
+Advantages of mapping software

 Compared to traditional techniques, mapping software has many advantages.
 The disadvantages are also stated.